AdobeDocs/analytics.en/help/analyze/activity-map/activitymap-user-interface.md

 ---
-description: The [!DNL Activity Map] UI is comprised of two parts
+description: The Activity Map UI is comprised of two parts
-seo-description: The [!DNL Activity Map] UI is comprised of two parts
+seo-description: The Activity Map UI is comprised of two parts
-seo-title: [!DNL Activity Map] user interface
+seo-title: Activity Map user interface
 solution: Analytics
-title: [!DNL Activity Map] user interface
+title: Activity Map user interface
 topic: Activity map
 uuid: f6734b60-0b77-4f50-a45a-6a6936d1524e
 ---

-# [!DNL Activity Map] user interface
+# Activity Map user interface

-The [!DNL Activity Map] UI is comprised of two parts:
+The Activity Map UI is comprised of two parts:

 * The top window with the web page, and the injected overlays and toolbar.
 * A bottom panel for reports.